Skip to Content

 Aeroponics is a sub-set of hydroponics, minus the growing medium to support the roots.

 Instead, net pots, closed-cell foam rings, or other types of pots are used to suspend plant roots in the air.
-But, this still provides support for the stems and roots.
+But this still provides support for the stems and roots.

-It is a more technical setup, requiring more maintenance to prevent mineral accumulation clogging the jet sprays.
+It is a more technical setup, requiring more maintenance to prevent mineral accumulation from clogging the jet sprays.

 Generally, there are three types of aeroponics systems.